 Riverbend Bridge Walk is a 2.3 mile moderately trafficked out and back trail located near Edmonton, Alberta, Canada that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until September.
 Dogs are also able to use this trail.

 Great morning walk under the Anthony Henday Bridge This is the farthest point west of the RVA trail system until you reach the Town of Devon.
 The trail head on Heath Road also connects many of the communities in the area to the River Valley System.
 The trail takes advantage of the Utility Transportation Corridor and drops down into the river valley.
 The trail is all paved and there are switchbacks which keep the elevation drop to a manageable level.
 There is also a planted garden on the trail and great views of the river.
 A unique feature of this trail is the suspended pedestrian bridge that is under the Anthony Henday Bridge.
 It offers great views of the river valley on either side and is connected by a paved path to Cameron Heights on the other side of the North Saskatchewan.
 If you look hard enough, you may find the trail that takes you all the way up to Terwillegar Park